 One Day of Rest in Seven

 Upon joint request of labor and management, the department may grant modifications or waivers of this requirement.
-To request a waiver, address a written request, preferably by email, to firstname.lastname@example.org
+To request a waiver, send a written request, preferably by email, to firstname.lastname@example.org

 Labor Standards Coordinator

 If there is a union representing employees subject to the requested waiver, please submit a joint request signed by labor and management.
 The letter should: